-- > The Board reviews and approves personnel policies and any amendments thereto. - The Board hires, evaluates, disciplines, and terminates the employment of the Superintendent & CEO. - The Board establishes performance goals for the Superintendent & CEO and communicates the goals to the Superintendent & CEO. - The Board annually reviews the Superintendent & CEO's performance based on a shared matrix of goals. - The Board annually reviews/evaluates the Superintendent & CEO's employment contract each Spring. - The Board establishes and annually reviews the Superintendent & CEO succession and recruitment plans. - The Board approves the salaries and compensation policies for all Compass Charter Schools personnel in compliance with any applicable state laws and collective bargaining procedures (if applicable).
+- The Board reviews and approves personnel policies and any amendments thereto. - ➤ The Board reviews and approves the Compass Charter Schools' enrollment capacities for each school year at its September regular meeting. - ➤ The Board hires, evaluates, disciplines, and terminates the employment of the Superintendent & CEO. - ➤ The Board establishes performance goals for the Superintendent & CEO and communicates the goals to the Superintendent & CEO. - ➤ The Board annually reviews the Superintendent & CEO's performance based on a shared matrix of goals. - ➤ The Board annually reviews/evaluates the Superintendent & CEO's employment contract each Spring. - ➤ The Board establishes and annually reviews the Superintendent & CEO succession and recruitment plans. - ➤ The Board approves the salaries and compensation policies for all Compass Charter Schools personnel in compliance with any applicable state laws and collective bargaining procedures (if applicable).